Tommas10/Get-sysdiagnose-log/README.md

 On macOS, sysdiagnose is fairly well-documented.
 You can run it from the command line via sudo sysdiagnose, which will place the resulting .tar.gz file in /var/tmp/.

+It can take up to 10 minutes to complete and there are no visual indicators that anything is happening.

+Be patient and continue with whatever work you were doing.
+The report will contain tons of logs, system statistics, and other diagnostic information.

 What sysdiagnose collects:

 1.A spindump of the system.